ParissaPeimaniyfard/signsense/README.md

 Each training and test case represents a label (0-27) as a one-to-one map for each alphabetic letter A-Z (and no cases for 9=J or 25=Z because of gesture motions).

-For some modeles 3 classes for SPACE, DELETE and NOTHING to check if the model can work better.
+For some modeles 3 classes for SPACE, DELETE and NOTHING were removed to check if the model can work better.

 ### Features
 Classification of ASL letters from images.